Cosmological simulation of a radio synchrotron bridge between pre-merging galaxy clusters: Method

 \subsection{Magnetic-field amplification through turbulent dynamo}

 The turbulent dynamo is one of the most plausible mechanisms for the amplification of magnetic fields in galaxy clusters.
-Gas in the inter-cluster bridge has densities and temperatures similar to those of the cluster outskirts ($n_e\sim10^{-4}$ cm$^{-3}$ and $T\sim 3$ keV), so constitutes a weakly-collisional high-beta plasma.
+Gas in the inter-cluster bridge has densities and temperatures similar to those of the cluster outskirts ($n_e\sim10^{-4}$ cm$^{-3}$ and $T\sim 3$ keV), and thus constitutes a weakly collisional high-beta plasma.
 Under these conditions, microphysical instabilities can suppress the effective viscosity and allow super-Alfv\'enic turbulence to cascade down to small scales \citep[e.g.,][]{Schekochihin_2006, BL07,Beresnyak_Miniati_2016,Brunetti_Jones_review,Kunz_2022}.
 However, resolving the turbulent dynamo directly in numerical simulations is computationally very demanding.
-The characteristic scale of this is the so-called the Alfv\'en scale,
+The characteristic scale of this is the so-called Alfv\'en scale,

 where $v_{\rm A}$ denotes the Alfv\'en speed.
 For turbulence in the ICM, the Alfv\'en Mach number is $M_{\rm A}\equiv\delta v(L)/v_{\rm A} \approx 10$, implying that $l_{\rm A}$ is three or four orders of magnitude smaller than the driving scale of turbulence in GCs ($\sim 0.1-1~{\rm Mpc}$).